 - Annexe A: Summary of key provisions in the draft Regulations

 3. DLA/PIP to ADP journey

-Each provision stipulates that, where an individual has been selected for transfer to ADP but then reports a relevant change of circumstances to the DWP before their transfer determination has been made, the DWP should not take any action on the basis of this information, but should pass it on to Social Security Scotland.
+Each provision stipulates that, where an individual has been selected for transfer to ADP but then reports a relevant change of circumstances to the DWP before their transfer determination has been made,2The transfer determination has the effect of ending the individual’s DLA or PIP award and starting an ADP award at exactly the same rate, without reference to the ADP conditions of entitlement.
+The transfer determination is followed by a review determination, when the transfer award is superseded by a new award based on the ADP conditions of entitlement. the DWP should not take any action on the basis of this information, but should pass it on to Social Security Scotland.
 Social Security Scotland then takes the information into account when making its subsequent review determination.
 Some stakeholders who submitted comments to SCoSS on the draft Regulations indicated that this process has not always worked as intended.

 “Advisers have also detailed cases in which anxiety has been caused by the issuing of a review form by the DWP after the transfer process has already been triggered by a claimant reporting a change.” – Citizens Advice Scotland